roytang/blog/content/posts/2008/09/blast-from-the-past-2004-desktop.md

 _

 Actually, I still like that wallpaper.
-It&#8217;s well-drawn.
-It&#8217;s from
+It&'s well-drawn.
+It&'s from

 [